Virginia Tech College of Natural Resources and Environment: Geography

 Undergraduates can earn a B.A. in geography.
 The department offers two options for undergraduate geography majors: culture, regions, and international development or geospatial and environmental analysis.
-The department has been approved to add an undergraduate B.S. degree in meteorology in spring 2012.
-This will be the only meteorology program offered in Virginia.
+In 2012, the department added an undergraduate B.S. degree in meteorology, the only meteorology program offered in Virginia.
 Graduate students may earn an M.S. in geography.
 The Department of Geography also participates in the college's doctoral program in geospatial and environmental analysis.

-Sustainable Biomaterials (formerly Wood science and forest products)
+Sustainable Biomaterials (formerly Wood Science and Forest Products)

 Undergraduates can earn a bachelor's degree in wood science and forest products.
 The department, which has a strong focus on biomaterials, offers students the opportunity to choose one of the following four options: packaging science, forest products business, residential wood structures, or wood materials science.
-Graduate students can earn an M.S., M.F., or Ph.D. though the department.
+Graduate students can earn an M.S., M.F., or Ph.D. through the department.

-Forest resources and environmental conservation
+Forest Resources and Environmental Conservation

 Undergraduates can earn a B.S. in one of the following majors: forestry, environmental resource management, and natural resources conservation.
 Within a major, students can choose one of the following options: forest resource management, forest operations and business, urban forestry, environmental resource management, watershed management, conservation and recreation management, environmental education, and natural resource science education.
 Graduate students can earn an M.S., M.F., or Ph.D. through this department.
 The department actively participates in the college-wide doctoral program in geospatial and environmental analysis.

-Natural resources graduate program (National Capital Region)
+Master of Natural Resources (MNR) graduate program

-Located in the National Capital Region, the natural resources graduate program has three different areas on emphasis: urban issues, natural resource policy, and international perspectives.
-Through this program, students can earn a master of natural resources (M.N.R.), an executive master of natural resources (X.M.N.R.), or a certificate of graduate studies in natural resources.
-The executive master of natural resources focuses on leadership for sustainability.
-Currently, the natural resources graduate program offers over 30 courses in traditional and hybrid classroom settings.
+The Master of Natural Resources (MNR) graduate program at Virginia Tech offers two flexible formats: the Executive Master of Natural Resources (XMNR) and the Online Master of Natural Resources (OMNR).
+Administered through the Center for Leadership in Global Sustainability (CLiGS), now headquartered in Cheatham Hall within the College of Natural Resources and Environment in Blacksburg, Virginia, this program is designed for professionals seeking advanced education in sustainability leadership.

+With emphases on urban challenges, natural resource policy, and international perspectives, the MNR program prepares students to address complex environmental issues.
+More than 30 courses are available across traditional, hybrid, and online learning environments, supporting a global, practice-oriented approach to sustainability education.

 College of Natural Resources and Environment leadership institute

-In addition to these academic programs, the college has recently established the College of Natural Resources and Environment Leadership Institute for undergraduate students.
+In 2010, the college established the College of Natural Resources and Environment Leadership Institute for undergraduate students.
 In this two-semester study sequence, students study leadership styles and work on group projects focused on enhancing leadership qualities.
 Additionally, students meet with state government, state agencies, and non-governmental organizations in order to experience organizational and political processes in action.

 National Capital Region

-In 1969 the university launched new locations within the Virginia Tech National Capital Region (NCR).
-These facilities serves as a hub in the Washington metropolitan area for its students and alumni.
+In 1969, the university launched new locations within the Virginia Tech National Capital Region (NCR).
+These facilities serve as a hub in the Washington metropolitan area for its students and alumni.
 As of 2015, the NCR offers Graduate programs for the college.